zeeshanmcp12/golang/notes.md

       - We should be able to consume that JSON data.
       - But, before consuming it, we need to decode it
     - First thing: we should have JSON data. (at this stage)
+  - First of all we need to check either the json data is valid or not.
+Use this function:
+    - json.Valid(data)
+  - Second, if/else to check if json is valid or not:
+    - if valid, then json.Unmarshal(), it accepts two parameters: jsonData, interface
+      - jsonData -> the data available to use in json format
+      - interface -> another name of struct, so we need to put struct here
+      - Make sure to pass reference of structure and not the copy
+        - json.UnMarshal(jsonDataFromFile, &userData)
+        - See [DecodeJSON()](/challengeExercises/profile_v1.go) function for example
+  - Print decoded json data:
+    - fmt.Printf("%#v\n", struct)
+      - %#v -> this is special format to print struct's value that is coming from structure